 Senators and liaisons met in breakout rooms to discuss the university plan to offer most courses in person for Fall 2021 and to solicit feedback about tracking student attendance in the Spring 2021 semester.

-Reports from individual colleges included the following general concerns and remarks about the university plan for Fall 2021
+Reports from individual colleges included the following general concerns and remarks about the university plan for Fall 2021:

 Broad confusion among faculty about what the plan is and if there are any contingency plans in place.